 A lot of people have been asking, what will happen to current FCA CEO Mike Manley after the merger.
 Sources close to MoparInsiders.com, are saying it is likely that Manley will head the European arm of the new company.

-Before serving as CEO, as served as Head of Jeep brand, Head of Ram brand and Chief Operating Officer for the APAC region.
-He also held positions as an executive for the international activities of Chrysler outside of NAFTA, where he was responsible for implementing the co-operation agreements for distribution of Chrysler Group products through Fiat’s international distribution network.
-He also served as Director of Network Development for the U.K. arm of DaimlerChrysler, so Manley brings a lot of experience to the table on global sales growth, something that FIAT brand has been struggling without in Europe outside of Italy.
+Before serving as CEO, as served as Head of the Jeep brand, Head of the Ram brand, and Chief Operating Officer for the APAC region.
+He also held positions as an executive for the international activities of Chrysler outside of NAFTA, where he was responsible for implementing the co-operation agreements for the distribution of Chrysler Group products through Fiat’s international distribution network.
+He also served as Director of Network Development for the U.K. arm of DaimlerChrysler, so Manley brings a lot of experience to the table on global sales growth, something that the FIAT brand has been struggling without in Europe outside of Italy.

 However, the FIAT brand’s deep Italian heritage as well as the French government’s 12% stake in the current Groupe PSA, could prove to cause some issues to the proposed merger.
 Both sides have declined to comment on most of the merger details, but both are committed to getting a deal signed before the end of December.